Chinese Colors — Meanings and Symbolisms

 Rice Yellow — Mi Se (米色)

-Color of the rice, a common food in China.
+Color of rice, a typical food in China.

 Gosling Yellow — E Huang (鹅黄)